TugboatQA/docs/building-a-preview/index.md

 ### How Base Previews work

-When a regular preview is built, the
+When you build a regular Preview, the
 [configuration file](../setting-up-services/index.md#create-a-config-file)
 typically instructs Tugboat to pull in databases, image files, or other assets.
 This process can take a while; the larger the assets, the longer the build.